Motor Vehicle, Other Than an Automobile, Made Available to an Employee

 Include the value of the benefit in box O of the shareholder's RL-1 slip and enter “RO” in the “Code (case O)” box.

-If the benefit is provided to the shareholder as an employee of the corporation rather than as a shareholder, include its value in boxes A, G and W of the shareholder's RL-1 slip.
+If the benefit is provided to the shareholder as an employee of the corporation rather than as a shareholder, include its value in boxes A and W and, where applicable, in box G of the shareholder's RL-1 slip (see the Benefit Provided to an Employee page).

 Note that “employee” means an individual who holds employment or an office.